 Cervical cancer screening can either be a Pap test done in a doctor's office and/or through a High Risk (HR) HPV test usually done at the same time as the Pap test.

-Women ages 30 to 65 years should get a Pap test and a HR HPV test every five years (or just a Pap test every three years).
+Ages 30 to 65 years should get a Pap test and a HR HPV test every five years (or just an HR HPV test every five years).

 No Health Insurance?
 No Problem.